 In truth, I’m not sure what started me off on the path to writing this blog several weeks ago.
-Yet with my students engaging in all sorts of collaborative online activity at the moment (which will eventually involve reflecting critically on those interactions as part of their formal assessment), it now seems like an ideal time to consider the subject.
+Yet with my students engaging in all sorts of collaborative online activity at the moment, it now seems like an ideal time to consider the subject.
 This is not to suggest that these students are in any way deficient in this area – I’ve found that students actively working together on Twitter and other media are with very few exceptions far more collegial than most other groups.

 Nonetheless, for many the experience of collaborating via a virtual meetup using Zoom, Skype or Google Hangouts will be a brand new experience that comes with both expected and unexpected challenges.
 I only just started facilitating student learning with Hangouts myself this year, which involves not only the odd technical issue (such as when I myself dropped out of a conversation) but also the question of how to ensure everyone in a video conference has an opportunity to contribute.
 This kind of scenario is humorously dramatised – albeit in a highly exagerrated form – in the following video clip from Tripp and Tyler: